ElpidioL/DuetNightAbyss-Translation-PT/README.md

 **PT:**
 Esta é uma tradução feita por fã que criei para que minha namorada pudesse jogar o jogo.
 Esta é uma modificação de arquivos `.pak` que traduz o jogo para Português (PT).

+**⚠️ AVISO DE TESTES:** Eu não testei o jogo completamente traduzido, então podem ocorrer bugs dos quais não estou ciente.
+Se você estiver enfrentando problemas ou crashes, tente mudar o idioma do jogo para ver se o problema persiste.

 **IMPORTANTE:** Esta tradução **APENAS** traduz o jogo e nada mais.
 Use por sua própria conta e risco, pois isso provavelmente viola os Termos de Serviço (TOS) do jogo.
 Não tenho intenção de atualizar ou melhorar esta tradução - estou apenas aguardando uma tradução oficial.

 **EN:**
 This is a fan-made translation that I created so my girlfriend could play the game.
 This is a `.pak` file editing project that translates the game to Portuguese (PT).

+**⚠️ TESTING WARNING:** I did not fully test the game translated, so bugs may happen that I'm not aware of.
+If you are experiencing issues or crashes, you may try changing the language to see if the problem persists.

 **IMPORTANT:** This translation **ONLY** translates the game and nothing else.
 Use at your own risk, as this is probably against the game's Terms of Service (TOS).
 I don't intend to update or improve this translation - I'm just waiting for an official translation.